boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 **`ENV_PREFIX not found` right after migrating from the old layout** — you probably sourced `Python4SmartSim.sh` before finishing Section 1.3's `mv` step, or moved only part of `envs/`.
 Re-check `$PYTHON_ROOT/envs/` contains the full environment directory, then re-source the loader.

+**Loader or `smartsim-update` exits immediately with "Identity file not found"** — `$HOME/.config/csc-hpc/identity.sh` doesn't exist yet, or hasn't been filled in.
+Go back to Section 0, create/edit it, then re-source the loader or re-run `smartsim-update`.
+If you already set this up for the ML stack, make sure you haven't accidentally deleted or moved that file.

 ---

 ## 14. SmartSim Deployment Track